 Go through this link to get $1/mo WordPress Hosting from GoDaddy!
 (You need to go through that link to get the special pricing.)

-Click the basic option.
-On the next screen you can leave the 12 months options checked.
+Click the “economy” option.
 Click continue at the bottom of the screen.

 (Your discount will show up when you checkout.)